solislemuslab/snaq-tutorial/lecture-notes/lecture4.md

 R"dev.off()";
 ```

+{: .important }
-**Important:** SNaQ can infer hybridizations with extinct or unsampled taxa (ghost lineages).
+SNaQ can infer hybridizations with extinct or unsampled taxa (ghost lineages).
 Thus, keep this in mind when interpreting the hybridization event, especially if the hybridization event appears to be connecting an ancestral lineage with a more recent one.

 <div style="text-align:center"><img src="../images/net7taxa-options.png" width="750"/></div>